Football in Minas Gerais

 Tostão, a famous player for Cruzeiro.

 Football was introduced in Minas Gerais in the beginning of the 20th century by Englishmen who worked for railways.
 It is currently the most popular sport in the state.

 Popularity

 The most relevant football clubs in the state of Minas Gerais are Clube Atlético Mineiro, Cruzeiro Esporte Clube and América Futebol Clube.

 History of football in Minas Gerais

-Most popular teams per municipality.
-Blue: Cruzeiro.
-Orange: Flamengo.
-Gray: Corinthians.

 The first club in Belo Horizonte founded for the practice of football was the Sport Club Foot-Ball, founded on June 10, 1904, with its fuores playing the first match between its two cadres on October 3 of this year, led by a carioca, Vítor Serpa, who had studied in Switzerland, where he had his first contacts with football.

 Cruzeiro's first logo was inspired by the colors if Italy.